Jaganpro/My-Tango-Journal/README.md

 * Step with the Partner (End the movement exactly at the same time with the Partner)

 From the outside, this execution looks like exactly we go together, but we are always leading the partner little bit first.

+### Body Levels

+* Neutral Position
+* Downward Position (Little bit lowered or relaxation in the knees)
+* Upward Position - ONLY APPLIES TO WOMEN.
+Here the man can suspending the women upw.
+He won't be suspending himself during that time.